mpv-player/mpv/DOCS/man/vo.rst

         target display.
 Valid values are:

         clip
-            Hard-clip any out-of-range values (default)
+            Hard-clip any out-of-range values.
         reinhard
             Reinhard tone mapping algorithm.
 Very simple continuous curve.
             Preserves dynamic range and peak but uses nonlinear contrast. hable
             Similar to ``reinhard`` but preserves dark contrast better (slightly sigmoidal).
-Developed by John Hable for use in video games. gamma
+Developed by John Hable for use in video games. (default)
+        gamma
             Fits a logarithmic transfer between the tone curves. linear